 - 1. Students should be in school dress code clothing any time they are on school grounds during the school day, with the exception of PE and recess times. - 2.
 Students must be in full uniform to enter class.
-If a student is missing a portion of their uniform they will be referred to the office.
-They will call home with the secretary to inform parents that they are out of uniform and they will receive a red slip allowing them to finish the day in classes.
-Students have three opportunities per year to phone home and receive a red slip to remain in the class.
-After the third time being out of uniform if a student arrives to school without the complete uniform they will be directed to the office to phone parents and wait until the missing uniform pieces are brought for them to return to class. - 3.
+If a student is missing a portion of their uniform, they may be referred to the office.
+The student will call home with the member of staff to inform parents that they are out of uniform.
+The student will receive a uniform infraction allowing them to finish the day in classes.
+Students have three opportunities per year to phone home and receive an infraction to remain in the class.
+After the third time being out of uniform if a student arrives to school without the complete uniform, they will be directed to the office to phone parents and wait until the missing uniform pieces are brought for them to return to class. - 3.
 Nametags are supplied by American Preparatory Academy.
 Nametags are part of the required uniform and will be subject to APA uniform policies.
 Students are asked to leave their name tags at school at the end of each day so that they are less likely to be lost or forgotten.
-Lost name tags may be replaced for \$5 from the school office.
+Lost name tags may be replaced for \$5.50 from the school office.
 Lost magnet backs may be replaced for \$1.